 South Arts has prioritized the following:

-Applicants will be notified within two weeks of the submission.
+- Applicants will be notified within three weeks of the submission.

 The following is a top-level list of the main requirements necessary to be considered for a Micro Accessibility Grant.
 Please refer to the full list of requirements in the program's Guidelines.

 - Be a nonprofit, 501c3, arts organizations located within the South Arts Service region states: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
 This grant does not provide support to fiscally sponsored projects or entities.
 The organization must: